tyaga/sfVkontaktePlugin/README.md

 ##Installation:

-*  Use git submodule.
-Another way is to fetch code, move downloaded source to your plugin directory.
+*  Use git submodule to fetch code or just clone repository to your plugin directory.
+Then enable plugin in SF_ROOT/config/ProjectConfiguration.class.php:

-		$ cp ~/sfVkontaktePlugin SF_ROOT/plugins

-Enable plugin in SF_ROOT/config/ProjectConfiguration.class.php:

 		// SF_ROOT/config/ProjectConfiguration.class.php
 		$this->enablePlugins('sfVkontaktePlugin');